Completing Networks by Learning Local Connection Patterns: Experiments

-Results are shown in table\ref{tab:tab2}.
-In this experiment, To validate the performance in different regions, i.e edges between observed nodes and unobserved nodes, and edges between unobserved nodes, We generate some data sets with the same number of edges and the same number of edges that do not exist in the corresponding region and measure the performance of the model in this region by AUC.
+In this experiment, we divided the unobserved part of the adjacency matrix into different regions in order to gain a more detailed understanding of the performance of the model.
+These regions are 'All', 'Observed-Unobserved' and 'Observed-Unobserved'.
+'All' means all the unknown items in the adjacency matrix, 'Observed-Unobserved' means the region describing the connections between observed nodes and unobserved nodes, and 'Unobserved-Unobserved' refers specifically to links between unobserved nodes.
+Results are shown in Table\ref{tab:tab2}.
 In all networks, we randomly removed 20\% of the nodes and the corresponding edges, and we ran five repeated experiments to get the mean and the standard deviation to fill the table.
-To see the results when 10\% and 30\% nodes are removed or the results measured by AP. please see SI for complete information.
+To see the results when 10\% and 30\% nodes are removed or the results measured by AP, please refer to the SI for complete information.

-In the table \ref{tab:tab2} we can see, our proposed model outperforms all of our competitors' model in completing the unknown-unknown part of the adjacency matrix, which means our model is better at modeling connections between unobserved nodes.
-In the known-unknown part, our model also achieved the best results on two biological networks and co-author networks, but on the power network and the citation network, G-GCN achieved the best performance, this may be due to the fact that G-GCN is inherently suitable for modeling growing networks, whereas power network and citation networks are typical growing networks.
-In order to further investigate which kind of network is more suitable for our model to complete, we examine the relationship between the model completion performance and the local complexity of the network in the next section.
+In Table \ref{tab:tab2} we can see, C-GIN model outperforms all of the competitors in completing the unobserved-unobserved part of the adjacency matrix, which means our model is better at modeling connections between unobserved nodes.
+In the observed-unobserved part, our model also achieved the best results on two biological networks and co-author networks.
+However, on the power network and the citation network, G-GCN achieved the best performance, this may be due to the fact that G-GCN is inherently suitable for modeling growing networks, whereas power network and citation networks are typical growing networks.
+In order to further investigate which kind of network is more suitable for our model to complete, we examine the relationship between the model performance on network completion and the structure features in the next section.